The Spirit of Medieval Philosophy

 Unlike the higher kinds, souls are spiritual substances which are merely

-so that they cannot apprehend them.
-All the same, souls are at least “open to
+cannot apprehend them.
+All the same, souls are at least “open to the

 to that of its soul” [192|187] – “a complex substance which owes its